-- Although many architectures interface with complex environments, they rarely confront the interactions between body and mind that arise with real embodiment.
+- Physical agents have limited resources for perceiving the world and affecting it, yet few architectures address this issue.
+We need expanded frameworks that manage an agent's resources to selectively focus its perceptual attention, its effectors, and the tasks it pursues. - Although many architectures interface with complex environments, they rarely confront the interactions between body and mind that arise with real embodiment.
 For instance, we should examine the manner in which physical embodiment impacts thinking and consider the origin of agents' primary goals in terms of internal drives. - Emotions play a central role in human behavior, yet few systems offer any account of their purposes or mechanisms.
-We need new architectures that exhibit emotion in ways that link directly to other cognitive processes and that modulate intelligent behavior. - From an engineering standpoint, architectures are interesting if they ease development of intelligent agents through reuse, but we need research on whether this is best accomplished through specialized functional capabilities that are utilized repeatedly or through reusable knowledge that supports multiple tasks. - From an engineering standpoint, architectures are primarily interesting if they can ease development of intelligent agents.
-To that end, reusability is key, but it is not clear if the architectures themselves need to support specialized capabilities that can be reused, or if it is possible to develop reusable knowledge that supports multiple tasks.
+We need new architectures that exhibit emotion in ways that link directly to other cognitive processes and that modulate intelligent behavior. - From an engineering standpoint, architectures are interesting if they ease development of intelligent agents through reuse, but we need research on whether this is best accomplished through specialized functional capabilities that are utilized repeatedly or through reusable knowledge that supports multiple tasks.